Informasjonsforvaltning/content-negotiation/README.md

 [![PyPI](https://img.shields.io/pypi/v/content-negotiation.svg)](https://pypi.org/project/content-negotiation/)
 [![Read the Docs](https://readthedocs.org/projects/content-negotiation/badge/)](https://content-negotiation.readthedocs.io/)

-A small Python library for deciding content type based on a list of media ranges
+A small Python library supporting content-negotiation.

+It is used to decide content type based on a list of media ranges, as well as deciding content-language based on the accpe-language header.

 ## Usage